 “Because MVC Requires DTOs”

-I wouyld argue that there is some generalised confusion about the MVC Pattern in our industry, especially about what the Model in it actually means.
-Let’s revisit some of the foundational literature to see if we can find something some clarity.
+I would argue that there is some general confusion about the MVC Pattern in our industry, especially about what the Model in it actually means.
+Let’s revisit some of the foundational literature to see whether we can find some clarity.

 A Model is an active representation of an abstraction in the form of data in a computing system

-When cataloging the MVC Pattern, Martin Fowler says:
+When cataloguing the MVC Pattern, Martin Fowler says:

 And in Refactoring: Improving the Design of Existing Code, he also says: